 Search Engine Optimization, or SEO, is a complex process with several different types.
 All SEO types have the same goal: To optimize a website for greater visibility in search engines.

 It is important to understand that these SEO subsets are not different processes; they are just a way of breaking down a complicated process into several smaller parts that are easier to manage.
 The most important SEO types are technical SEO, on-page SEO, and off-page SEO.

 Types of SEO

+Technical SEO is exactly what the name implies, i.e., technical factors that affect the visibility of a website in search engines.
 The main goal of technical SEO is to ensure that search engine crawlers can crawl and index a website without any problems.

-The most important technical SEO guidelines are:
+The most critical technical SEO techniques are:

 - Optimize your site structure and URL structure.

 - Create websites that load fast on both desktop and mobile devices.